Codingbysid/BullsAITrading/docs/ARCHITECTURE.md

 ## Overview

 The QuantAI Trading Platform is a comprehensive AI-driven quantitative trading system that combines advanced backtesting, risk management, machine learning capabilities, and interactive portfolio management with reinforcement learning.
-The platform focuses on the 5 flagship stocks: **AMZN, META, NVDA, GOOGL, and AAPL**.
+The platform implements the original PRD data sources and APIs with clean project structure, focusing on the 5 flagship stocks: **AMZN, META, NVDA, GOOGL, and AAPL**.

 ## 🎯 System Architecture